johnmessing/Project-3/README.md

 Machine Learning :Streamlit is a Python library for creating web apps for machine learning and data science projects.

-Visualization: Matplotlib  will be used to create informative visualizations.
-This will include line charts  to make complex data more accessible.
+Visualization: Plotly: This library is used for creating interactive visualizations.

 Pandas Data Analysis: Pandas will be utilized for data cleaning, manipulation, and statistical analysis to answer research questions and provide relevant insights.